Communities of Practice

 What is a Community of Practice?

-A Community of Practice is a faculty learning group of 8-12 people who share a common concern, passion about a topic and come together with a facilitator to deepen their knowledge and expertise in this area by interacting with each other on an ongoing basis (Wenger, McDermott, & Snyder, 2002 p.
+A Community of Practice (COP) is a faculty learning group of 8-12 people who share a common concern, passion about a topic, and come together with a facilitator to deepen their knowledge and expertise in this area by interacting with each other on an ongoing basis (Wenger, McDermott, & Snyder, 2002 p.
 4).

-At Weber State, these communities of practice are groups of faculty and staff who commit to exploring areas in teaching and learning in regularly scheduled sessions followed by actions such as planning and trying out the techniques discussed in the group.
+At Weber State, these communities of practice are groups of faculty and staff who commit to exploring areas in teaching and learning in regularly scheduled sessions, followed by actions such as planning and trying out the techniques discussed in the group.

 Your community will provide a supportive environment where members can experiment with new approaches to teaching and learning, share successes and challenges, and/or engage in the scholarship of teaching and learning (SoTL).